 Kingspan Insulation Ltd is part of the Kingspan Group plc., one of Europe's leading construction product manufacturers.
 The Kingspan Group was formed in the late 1960s and is a publicly quoted group of companies headquartered in Kingscourt, County Cavan, Ireland.

-Kingspan Insulation Ltd is a leading manufacturer of premium and high performance rigid insulation products and insulated systems for building fabric and building services applications.
+Kingspan Insulation Ltd is a leading manufacturer of rigid insulation products and insulated systems for building fabric and building services applications.